alicolville/Weight-Tracker/readme.txt

 = Demo =

-Use our free site for tracking your weight which shows off some of the plugin's feature: [TrackYourWeight.co.uk - Demo Site](https://www.trackyourweight.co.uk "TrackYourWeight.co.uk")
+Use our free site for tracking your weight which shows off some of the plugin's feature: [https://demo.yeken.co.uk - Demo Site](https://demo.yeken.co.uk "https://demo.yeken.co.uk")

 = Documentation =